TheInformationLab/alteryx-api-tools/README.md

 Provides a method for running multiple workflows in a given order, depending on the status (success or fail) of the previous job.

+#### Get Workflow API Jobs - In Dev

+Retrieves details of all jobs for a given workflow that were triggered via the Alteryx Subscription API

 #### Publish Workflow - Testing

 Allows you to publish a .yxzp to your private studio